[Formerly Sec. 31-308(b) and Sec. 31-308(d)]

 Stonkus v.
 Foster Wheeler, 4194 CRB-4-00-2 (May 1, 2001).

-CRB affirmed trial commissioner’s award of a 10% permanent partial disability of the lumbar spine.
-See, Stonkus, § 31-279-9.
+CRB affirmed award of 10% permanent partial disability to lumbar spine.
+See also, Stonkus, § 31-279-9.

 Morin v.
 Miller Company, 4164 CRB-8-99-12 (December 19, 2000).